-Headteacher: Mrs Sarah Gillam Deputy Headteacher: Mrs Nicky Smith
+Acting Executive Headteacher: Mrs Michaela De Barr Acting Head of School: Mrs Nicky Smith

 SENDco: Mrs Caroline Watson

 Ruffa Lane, Pickering, YO18 7AT

 Email: admin@pickering-inf.n-yorks.sch.uk Telephone: 01751 472620

 Our SEND information report outlines details for parents/carers of children who have Special Educational Needs or a Disability (SEND) and all those who support children with additional needs.
 This information outlines the support and provision you can expect to receive, if you choose Pickering Community Infant and Nursery School for your child.